X-SHIELD: Regularization for eXplainable Artificial Intelligence: Introduction

 \section{Introduction}

 Artificial Intelligence (AI) has made extraordinary strides, transforming how we approach real-world challenges.
-Despite these advancements, the opacity of AI systems persists a challenge commonly referred to as the black-box problem~\cite{arrieta2020explainable}.
-Recognizing the need for transparency, the field of eXplainable AI (XAI) has witnessed the proposal of various techniques aimed at unraveling the complexities of black-box models.
-These approaches not only strive to make these models comprehensible to humans but also underscore the risks associated with neglecting the XAI perspective~\cite{yan2022towards}.
+These advances lead to the parallel development of needs such as explainability, which gives rise to the area called explainable AI (XAI).
+A general definition of XAI is provided in~\citep{arrieta2020explainable} as "given an audience, an explainable Artificial Intelligence is one that produces details or reasons to make its functioning clear or easy to understand".

-In response to the challenge of black-box models, researchers have introduced a plethora of XAI techniques, such as the use of counterfactuals~\cite{wachter2017counterfactual}, generation of explanations based on feature importance, such as Lime~\cite{ribeiro2016should} or SHAP~\cite{lundberg_unified_2017} in a model agnostic way, or such as DeepLIFT~\cite{shrikumar2017learning} or integrated gradients~\cite{sundararajan2017axiomatic} in a model dependant way.
-These techniques aim to generate explanations that shed light on the decision-making processes of these opaque models, facilitating human understanding.
+Recognizing the need for explainability, researchers have introduced a plethora of XAI techniques, such as the use of counterfactuals~\citep{wachter2017counterfactual}, generation of explanations based on feature importance, such as LIME~\citep{ribeiro2016should} or SHAP~\citep{lundberg_unified_2017} in a model agnostic way, or such as DeepLIFT~\citep{shrikumar2017learning} or Integrated Gradients~\citep{sundararajan2017axiomatic} in a model dependant way.
+These techniques aim to generate explanations that shed light on the decision-making processes, facilitating human understanding.
+For a comprehensive analysis of XAI techniques, we direct the reader to the following overview~\citep{bennetot2024practical}.
+On the other hand, the field has witnessed the proposal of different kind of studies aimed at unraveling the complexities of black-box models (see the overview~\citep{ALI2023101805}).
+These approaches not only strive to make these models comprehensible to humans but also underscore the risks associated with neglecting the XAI perspective~\citep{kong2024toward}.
+Recently, new challenges and roadmaps for the development of the so called XAI 2.0 has been published~\citep{longo2024explainable}.

+Focusing on the audiencies and purposes, in~\citep{biecekposition} is introduced a double perspective: Red XAI~(Research, Evaluate and Develop) and Blue XAI~(responsibLe, Legal, trUst and Ethics).
+Red XAI uses explainability to improve AI from the developer's point of view while Blue XAI focuses on the on promoting explainability for users.
+The Red XAI is an approximation of the importance of XAI in the design of AI models with different purposes.
+XAI may be used to improve model performance while boosting its explainability.